dariabak/PostTask/README.md

     of an Espresso UI test
 -   You should submit the above as either a compressed git repository (zip file) or a link to your repository on github or similar hosting service.
-    Please commit regularly as you carry out the task and keep the commit history in tact.
+    Please commit regularly as you carry out the com.technical.task and keep the commit history in tact.

 ## Interview pairing tasks